AradhyaSpace11/AradhyaSpace11/README.md

 <h2 align="left">I am passionate about leveraging computer science to address real-world challenges.
 My commitment to developing ethical projects and solutions is driven by a desire to positively impact people's lives.
-As an aspiring Computer Engineer, my interests also extend to aerospace technologies, particularly those related to rocketry.</h2>
+As an aspiring Computer Engineer, my interests also extend to aerospace technologies, particularly those related to rocketry and drones</h2>

 ###